 When it comes to integrating the latest and greatest technological breakthroughs in cybersecurity, we almost certainly consider first the benefits, in the form of cost savings and systems efficiency and profitability, rather than the risks and the need for rigorous vetting.
 When breaches occur and vulnerabilities are discovered within our systems, however, we must dedicate enormous time and resources, halting crucial business operations, to go into full crisis mode.
 Reacting this way has an adverse effect on productivity, profitability, consumer confidence, and competitiveness; typical kneejerk reactions are often met with typical kneejerk solutions, which often become permanent until the next vulnerability is identified.
 Does the game “whack-a-mole” come to mind?

-At TSC Advantage, we believe that to protect critical infrastructure, every phase of technology integration is crucial and must be closely examined.
+At Secure Halo, we believe that to protect critical infrastructure, every phase of technology integration is crucial and must be closely examined.
 Here are suggestions on ways to monitor three critical phases of technology integration – research (conception), development (manufacturing) and fielding (deployment).

 Phase 1: Research (Conception)